11 Useful Life Distributions (Exponential)

 r = function(t, m, c){ exp(-1*(t/c)^m) }

-# Get the integral of R(t), from t (time already spent) to infinity
+# Get the integral of R(x), from 0 to infinity

 # Now calculate mu(), the Mean Residual Life function at time t